Last Updated: March 8, 2021

 By introducing mobile access to CRM software, employers can improve productivity even more.
 After all, you don’t need to sit at your desk to monitor processes.
 You can do it from a coffee shop or while at the airport!

 CRM statistics show it makes sense to invest in client relationship management.
-For every buck you spend on CRM software, you get more than 700% return.
+For every buck you spend on CRM software, you get more than a 700% return.

 This is huge!
 CRM increases productivity and stimulates sales.
 It also gives you a bigger picture of your future revenues.